freenas/freenas-docs/userguide/quick.rst

    %brand% Graphical Configuration Menu

+.. note:: The rest of this Guide describes the legacy UI.
+To access the Guide for the new UI, log into the new UI and click :guilabel:`Guide` or access it online at doc.freenas.org/11.2/freenas.html.

 If the %brand% system does not respond to the IP address or mDNS name entered in a browser: